kunak-cloud/Kunakcloud-API-REST-use-case-example/README.md

 ### How to run the docker
 Requirements:
 -   Install WSL 2 and download docker desktop as indicated in the docker manuals: https://docs.docker.com/desktop/features/wsl/
+    - If you already have wsl installed, run in the terminal the following command wsl --update
 -   Login into docker via:
     -   Console line ('docker login -u <username>')
     -   Docker desktop